-Cranbrook B.C. has an exciting opportunity for a Permanent Part Time Social Worker to join their team at the Urgent Primary & Community Care Centre.
+Cranbrook B.C. has an exciting opportunity for a Permanent Part Time Social Worker to join their team at the Urgent and Primary Care Centre.
 This position works a rotating/changing day and evening schedule that includes shifts from 08:30 to 20:00, 09:30 to 20:00 (including weekends and holidays).

 What Will You Work On?